 Last but not least, OCMEA uses some questions to ask about design patterns.
 You can expect to see different scenarios with recurring problems that you need to apply known design patterns in order to address these issues.
 To properly do that, you need to know the GoF design patterns, their motivations and benefits.
 Without a doubt, the best source of knowledge regarding these patters is Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.
 In addition, there is another gamma of other patterns that you will need to know for integration, web and business tier security, etc. For these patterns, I'd recommend the books Real World Java EE Patterns: Rethinking Best Practices by Adam Bien, and Patterns of Enterprise Application Architecture by Martin Fowler.

 You can bet on using these patterns heavily during parts II and III of the certification, which we'll discuss in the next post.
 See you there!

-Vinicius has spent the last 16 years working in technology companies with a focus on enterprise applications.
-He is a senior consultant at Avenue Code and he is currently very interested in Complex Event Processing (CEP) on high available and scalable systems.
+Vinicius Kairala is a Senior Consultant at Avenue Code.
+He has spent the last 16 years working in technology companies with a focus on enterprise applications and is currently very interested in Complex Event Processing (CEP) on high available and scalable systems.